maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 There are a lot of classes of games.
 They are separated by the mathematical properties of their setting and participants, among other factors.

-There is no global dictionary or atlas for game classes, as interpretations can become neuanced to the extent of opinion.
+There is no global dictionary or atlas for game classes, as interpretations can become nuanced to the extent of opinion.
 Hence, anytime someone makes a statement in game theory they must specify the class of games it targets.
 In this article, we will target games that are:

 1. **Perfect-information.** Here, all players know everything in the universe that could possibly help them make or avoid any decision, except the decisions that other players will make.
 Most forms of Poker are not perfect-information, as the exact location of the cards is unknown.

-2. **Deterministic.** Here, if all palyers choose a strategy and never change it, there is only one possible outcome for the game.
+2. **Deterministic.** Here, if all players choose a strategy and never change it, there is only one possible outcome for the game.
 Chess is deterministic, because if players make the exact same moves in two different games they are guaranteed to achieve the same result.

 3. **Sequential.** More intuitive superset of {{< hidden-link "https://cdn.nba.com/headshots/nba/latest/1040x760/2544.png" "extensive-form games" >}}.
 Here, all actions that players can take are indivisible.
 Soccer is not discrete, because players' movements constitute their actions and it is possible to divide any movement into a shorter one.